-Along with the larger vineyards, which provide most of our annual production, we work with a few small blocks that we love.
+Along with the larger vineyards, which provide most of our annual production, we work with a few small blocks that we love – that’s Small Blocks.
 They’re special little snapshots of what Hawke’s Bay can do and are as important to us for the linked history to some of our wines as they are a revealing glimpse on where we might like to go.
 A mix of history and R&D.

 Doc’s Block: Seven Winds

 Situated close to the Tukituki River behind a stop bank holding back the river when it’s in flood.
-You’d have to describe this block as an old riverbed, with a little fine river silt over top.
+You’d have to describe this block as a stony riverbed, with a little fine river silt over top.
 It was planted 25 years ago with Mendoza Cone Chardonnay and it’s the heart of our Chardonnay love.

 Seagar’s Block: Hovering Hawk

 This is a new and unique site overlooking the Tukituki River on the eastern bank opposite Havelock North.
 A very complex mix of limestone, clay, alluvial deposits, volcanic ash and windblown loess, this two hectare sun-trap has turned out to be a spectacular Syrah site.